Path Integral and Asian Options

-In the above equation, $r$ denoted the risk-free interest rate, $\sigma$ is the volatility of the stock price, and $\mu:=r-\sigma^2/2$.
+In the above equation, $\int DX$ means the formal integration over all paths $X$ with $X(t)=x$ and $X(T)=x'$.
+In addition, $r$ denotes the risk-free interest rate, $\sigma$ is the volatility of the stock price, and $\mu:=r-\sigma^2/2$.
 All of these parameters are assumed to be constant.
-The meaning of $t$ is the remaining time of this option contract, with $t=0$ denote the maturity day.
-By introducing the following dimensionless combinations
+By introducing the following combinations